openSUSE/openSUSE-release-process/Alpha.md

 We need to sync changes from certain SLE packages from SUSE:SLE-15-SPX:GA to Leap An example would be installation-images

-#### verify staging UEFI certificate

-The UEFI certificate in staging and rings needs to be equal.
-If there's something wrong, like openQA not booting verify by checking /etc/uefi/certs in the shim package in Leap vs Factory.
-Use openssl to dump the certificates:

-    openssl x509 -noout -text -nameopt multiline,utf8,-esc_msb -inform DER -in $file

 #### ask for kernel submission
 Responsible: rel-eng